JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

 Overall, all methods produced similar compactness and separation, as reflected by the *within–between cluster ratios (wb.ratio)* and *Dunn indices*.
-However, the **model-based clustering** achieved the highest *Corrected Rand Index* ($0.75$) and lowest *Variation of Information (VI)* ($0.65$), indicating the best recovery of the true underlying groups.
+However, the **model-based clustering** achieved the highest *Corrected Rand Index* ($0.75$) and lowest *Variation of Information (VI)* ($0.65$), indicating the best recovery of the true underlying groups (Table \@ref(tab:summaryclust-tb-html)).
 In comparison, $k$-means and hierarchical clustering showed moderate agreement with the true labels.
 These findings demonstrate that mixture-based approaches can more effectively capture the heterogeneity of clusters in high-dimensional, non-spherical data.

 # Conclusion